 Bridget Mallon, Associate Editorial Director, MyDomaine

 When I started cleaning out my fridge and pantry, I was pleasantly surprised to find very few expired items—save for the unopened bag of nutritional yeast that expired last month—but my freezer was another story.
 That’s where I found this bag of Tilapia that expired almost a year ago in May 2019.
 Once I saw the bag, I immediately remembered buying it on a Target run back when I moved into my current apartment in 2018.
 But I guess as the months passed it just got shoved deeper and deeper into the depths of the freezer.
 I usually err on the side of caution when it comes to expiration dates (hence the lack of expired items in my fridge and pantry) so I won’t be attempting to cook up these filets.

 Caroline Utz, Associate Editor, MyDomaine

-I decided to tackle my medicine cabinet for this experiment.
+I decided to tackle my bathroom cabinet for this experiment.
 I’m usually pretty good about cleaning out my fridge and pantry, but I tend to hoard makeup and old hair products in my bathroom.
 I can never remember when I bought them originally!
-I tend to keep a few cold and flu supplies on hand in my medicine cabinet, and I stumbled upon this decongestant that expired in 2017.
-I must have bought in in college, so this medicine has followed me from Virginia all the way up to NYC!
-Because I don’t think this medicine will do me much good now, I’m going to try to start going through my cabinets more regularly and making sure I have the right things on hand in case of an emergency.
+I tend to keep a few cold and flu supplies on hand in my bathroom cabinet, and I stumbled upon this decongestant that expired in 2017.
+I must have bought it in college, so it has followed me from Virginia all the way up to NYC!
+I’m going to try to start going through my cabinets more regularly and making sure I have the right things on hand.